olcf/olcf-user-docs/software/spack_env/spock_spack_env.rst

 .. warning::

+  This guide is not intended to be a guide for a new Spack user.
+Please see the `Spack 101 tutorial <https://spack-tutorial.readthedocs.io/en/latest/>`_ if you need assistance starting out with Spack.

   The provided ``spack.yaml`` files are templates for a user to use as an example.
 The software environment is under active development.